-Taking into account that toxicity of the test substance is expected to be related to the chlorate anion, RAC agrees that data from sodium chlorate for aquatic toxicity endpoints could be considered for the classification of the potassium chlorate.
-There are reliable data on acute and chronic toxicity for all three trophic levels based on sodium chlorate and these data are used to complete the data set for potassium chlorate.
-Reliable potassium chlorate data is only available for marine algae.
+Taking into account that toxicity of the test substance is expected to be related to the toxicity of the chlorate anion, RAC agrees that the data from potassium chlorate for aquatic toxicity endpoints could be considered for the classification of sodium chlorate.
+There are reliable experimental data on acute and chronic toxicity for all three trophic levels based on sodium chlorate and reliable data for marine algae for potassium chlorate available.